haiwen/seafile-admin-docs/manual/config/ldap_in_11.0_ce.md

 - Email address: this is the most common choice.
 Most organizations assign unique email address for each member.
 - UserPrincipalName: this is a user attribute only available in Active Directory.
 It's format is `user-login-name@domain-name`, e.g. `john@example.com`.
 It's not a real email address, but it works fine as the unique identifier.

-Note, the identifier is stored in table `social_auth_usersocialauth` to map the identifier to internal user ID in Seafile.
-When this ID is changed in LDAP for a user, you only need to update `social_auth_usersocialauth` table.
+!!! note "The identifier is stored in table `social_auth_usersocialauth` to map the identifier to internal user ID in Seafile.
+When this ID is changed in LDAP for a user, you only need to update `social_auth_usersocialauth` table"

 ### Basic configuration items